 Health Benefits of Yogurt

-Yogurt is a nutritious food to incorporate into a variety of diets, keto or not.
-It is loaded with essential protein, vitamins and minerals, helps improve gut health and boosts immunity.
+Yogurt is a nutritious food to incorporate into a variety of diets — not just the keto diet.
+It’s loaded with essential protein, healthy fats, vitamins, and minerals.
+Plus, it helps improve gut health and boosts immunity.

 Yogurt Is Loaded With Vitamins and Minerals